LivePersonInc/developer-center/pages/documents/consumer experience/javascript-chat/Methods/startchatrequestchat.md

 This method queues a chat request.
 It has a number of possible properties that can be passed to specify Skill or ServiceQueue requested and other information about the visitor.

+**For consumer Authentication flow please collect the necessary parameters from the [authenticate](consumer-experience-javascript-chat-authenticate.html) method first.**
+The parameters in question are `conversationId`, `participantId`.
+You will need to add this parameters to the request body for the requestChat method.

 **Notes**:

 - *If you displayed a Pre-chat survey, this is where you submit the answers to that survey.*
 - *In response to a chat starting, the following events will be triggered: onStart, onState, onInfo and onLine (if there are any chat lines).*
-- *For consumer Authentication flow please collect necessary parameters from the [authenticate](consumer-experience-javascript-chat-authenticate.html) first.*

 ### Request